Featured Publications

 VISION

 The JSOU Press publishes materials developed specifically for and unique to the special operations enterprise worldwide.
-Topics include irregular warfare, counterintelligence, insurgency, resistance and resilience, psychological operations, strategic competition, counterterrorism and more.
+Topics include irregular warfare, counterintelligence, insurgency, resistance and resilience, psychological operations, strategic competition, counterterrorism, and more.
 Publishing researched-based academic works provides valuable information that addresses concerns of critical importance to U.S. Special Operations Command and Department of Defense leadership.

 Recent Publications